Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Background: RL, Multi-Goal RL Problems and Their Solutions

-\subsection{The Reinforcement Learning Problem.}
+\subsection{The Reinforcement Learning Problem}

-In a reinforcement learning (\rl) problem, the agent learns to perform sequences of actions in an environment so as to maximize some notion of cumulative reward \citep{sutton2018reinforcement}. \rl problems are commonly framed as Markov Decision Processes (\mdps): $\m{M}~=~\{\m{S}, \m{A},\m{T}, \rho_0, R\}$ \citep{sutton2018reinforcement}.
-The agent and its environment, as well as their interaction dynamics are defined by the first components $\{\m{S}, \m{A},\m{T}, \rho_0\}$, where $s\in\m{S}$ describes the current state of the agent-environment interaction and $\rho_0$ is the distribution over initial states.
+In a reinforcement learning (\rl) problem, the agent learns to perform sequences of actions in an environment so as to maximize some notion of cumulative reward \shortcite{sutton2018reinforcement}. \rl problems are commonly framed as Markov Decision Processes (\mdps): $\m{M}\,=\,\{\m{S},\,\m{A},\,\m{T},\,\rho_0,\,R\}$ \shortcite{sutton2018reinforcement}.
+The agent and its environment, as well as their interaction dynamics are defined by the first components $\{\m{S},\,\m{A},\,\m{T},\,\rho_0\}$, where $s\in\m{S}$ describes the current state of the agent-environment interaction and $\rho_0$ is the distribution over initial states.
 The agent can interact with the environment through actions $a\in\m{A}$.
-Finally, the dynamics are characterized by the transition function $\m{T}$ that dictates the distribution of the next state $s'$ from the current state and action $\m{T}(s'\mid s,~a)$.
-The objective of the agent in this environment is defined by the remaining component of the \mdp: $R$. $R$ is the reward function, it computes a reward for any transition: $R(s,a,s')$.
+Finally, the dynamics are characterized by the transition function $\m{T}$ that dictates the distribution of the next state $s'$ from the current state and action $\m{T} (s'\mid s,\,a)$.

+The objective of the agent in this environment is defined by the remaining component of the \mdp: $R$. $R$ is the reward function, it computes a reward for any transition: $R(s,\,a,\,s')$.
 Note that, in a traditional \rl problem, the agent only receives the rewards corresponding to the transitions it experiences but does not have access to the function itself.
 The objective of the agent is to maximize the cumulative reward computed over complete episodes.
-The aggregation of rewards over time is often modulated by the discounting function $\Gamma$ so that the total aggregated reward from time step $t$, $R^\text{tot}_t$, is computed as $R_\text{tot}~=~\sum_{i=t}^\infty \Gamma(s_i,a_i,i) \times R(s_{i-1},a_i,s_i)$. $\Gamma$ is usually an exponentially-decreasing function of time: $\Gamma(t)~=~\gamma^t$ with a constant discount factor $\gamma \in [0,1[$.
+When computing the aggregation of rewards, we often introduce discounting and give smaller weights to delayed rewards. $R^\text{tot}_t$ is then computed as $R^\text{tot}_t\,=\,\sum_{i=t}^\infty \gamma^{i-t} R(s_{i-1},\,a_i,\,s_i)$ with $\gamma$ being a constant discount factor in $]0,\,1]$.
 Each instance of an \mdp implements an \rl problem, also called a \textit{task}.